thanacpr-git/eks-upgrade/upgrade-data-plane.md

    ![assets](/assets/dp-2-view-cluster.jpg)

-8. Click the **Compute** tab and scroll down to the **Node groups** section
+8. Click the **Compute** tab and scroll down to the **Node groups** section to view the version number in the **AMI release version** column

    ![assets](/assets/dp-3-compute-tab.jpg)

-9. Click "Update now" next to the version number of the Node groups (in the **AMI release version** column)
+9. Click "Update now" next to the version number

 10. A new window will pop up, showing the "Rolling update" strategy.
 Click "Update" to confirm

    ![assets](/assets/dp-4-update-confirm.jpg)

 11. The **Status** will display "Updating".
 The time to update the Data Plan depends on the size of the cluster.
 For this lab, it takes approximately 17 minutes.
 You may click the refresh button to refresh the page for the latest status.

-   You may also monitor the upgrade activities and the status of the application in the Cloud9 terminals

    ![assets](/assets/dp-5-during-update.jpg)

-   While the pods are terminated and re-created, for example,
+   You can monitor the pod upgrade activities in the Cloud9 terminals, for example, While the pods are terminated and re-created, for example,
    ```
    ...